itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-copy.md

 * Changes can be tested on a live staging site before production with Git branching and multiple environments

-### Now you have a live site you can share with your team or clients.
+Now you have a live site you can share with your team or clients.
 Best of all it's all done inside Bitbucket.

 We've only scratched the surface of what CloudCannon can do.
 Install the CloudCannon Bitbucket add-on today and see how much faster you can build websites for non-developers.

+## Introducing the Bitbucket Connect Add-on

+## How it works for Developers

+## How it works for Non-developers

+<iframe width="420" height="315" src="https://www.youtube.com/embed/AgbVpvk6sV8" frameborder="0" modestbranding="1" allowfullscreen></iframe>

 For a more in-depth tutorial, check out our [Getting Started Guide](http://docs.cloudcannon.com/getting_started/introduction/).